-B. HOW TO USE YOUR PROVIDER DIRECTORY
+B. HOW TO USE YOUR MAINE'S CHOICE PLUS HMO PROVIDER DIRECTORY

-The Provider Directory identifies the Plan's PCPs, specialists, Hospitals and other providers you must use for most services.
+The Maine's Choice Plus HMO Provider Directory identifies the Plan's PCPs, specialists, Hospitals and other providers you must use for most services.
 It lists providers by:

 - state and town,

-- specialty, and
+- specialty,

-- languages spoken.
+- languages spoken, and

+- whether the provider is a Preferred Provider or a Standard Provider.

-You may view the Provider Directory online at www.harvardpilgrim.org.
+You may view the Maine's Choice Plus HMO Provider Directory online at www.harvardpilgrim.org.
 You can also get a paper copy free of charge.
-Call Member Services at 1-877-907-4742.
+Call Member Services at 1-877-907-4742 to get a copy.
+We will refer to the Maine's Choice Plus HMO Provider Directory simply as the Provider Directory throughout the remainder of this handbook.